aalarina/data-science-projects/Satellite-Image-Matching/README.md

 The proposed pipeline successfully matches Sentinel-2 images acquired during different seasons using the pretrained LoFTR Outdoor model.

-The experimental evaluation demonstrates that the model remains robust to seasonal appearance changes, including variations in vegetation, illumination, and partial snow cover, without requiring additional training or fine-tuning.
+The experimental evaluation demonstrates that the model remains robust to seasonal appearance changes, including variations in vegetation, illumination and partial snow cover, without requiring additional training or fine-tuning.

 The spring-to-summer image pair produced substantially more reliable correspondences than the winter-to-summer pair, which can be explained by the greater amount of visual texture and fewer homogeneous regions.
 In contrast, extensive snow cover reduces the number of distinctive features available for matching, leading to fewer high-confidence correspondences.